Perimeter Director Robert Myers wins 2023 CAP Medal for Lifetime Achievement in Physics

 “Myers has made ground-breaking contributions to a range of areas in foundational physics, largely centered on the quest to unify quantum theory and Einstein’s theory of general relativity.
 Some of his discoveries, such as the ‘Myers Effect’ and linear dilaton cosmology, are now textbook material,” the CAP wrote in a press release this week.

 “He has also advanced our understanding of the AdS/CFT correspondence, a relation between quantum field theory and higher-dimensional gravity.
 Informed by this correspondence, Myers has applied ‘holographic’ methods to better understand quantum chromodynamics, the theory of the strong nuclear force.
-Further, he produced the first rigorous derivation of holographic entanglement entropy and a new understanding of c-theorems in quantum filed theory.
+Further, he produced the first rigorous derivation of holographic entanglement entropy and a new understanding of c-theorems in quantum field theory.
 His work in this area helped launch a flourishing international research program.”

 Myers’ work has been recognized by his peers throughout his career, including the CAP Herzberg Medal (1999), the CAP-CRM Prize in Mathematical and Theoretical Physics (2005), the CAP-TRIUMF Vogt Medal (2012), and the Queen Elizabeth II Diamond Jubilee Medal (2013).
 He was elected a member of the Royal Society of Canada in 2006.
 Since 2014, he has been named among the “world’s most influential scientists” five times by Clarivate Analytics/Thomson Reuters in their yearly reports.